StenopePHP/skeleton/content/articles/guide.md

 This skeleton contains some opinionated tools and configurations to help you start your project:

+- Symfony 6.4 LTS, with AssetMapper component to handle frontend dependencies with no build.
+- Sass integration
 - Out-of-the-box [Swup](./swup.md) integration
 - Glide integration to resize images on the fly from templates
 - A Stenope custom processor to automatically resize images in contents with a Glide preset